Gezer: Egyptian-era remains

-In July 2017, archaeologists discovered skeletal remains of a family of three, one of the adults and a child wearing earrings, believed to have been killed during an Egyptian invasion in the 13th-century BCE.
-A 13th century BCE amulet, various scarabs and cylinder seals were also found on the site.
-The amulet bears the cartouches —or official royal monikers— of the Egyptian pharaohs Thutmose III and Ramses II.
+In July 2017, archaeologists discovered skeletal remains of a family of three, one of the adults and a child wearing earrings, believed to have been killed during an Egyptian invasion in the 13th century BCE.
+A 13th-century BCE amulet, various scarabs and cylinder seals were also found on the site.
+The amulet bears the cartouches—or official royal monikers—of the Egyptian pharaohs Thutmose III and Ramses II.

 Archaeological excavation history

-Archaeological excavation at Gezer has been going on since the early 1900s, and it has become one of the most excavated sites in Israel.
+Archaeological excavation at Gezer has been going on since the early 20th century, and it has become one of the most excavated sites in Israel.
 The site was identified with ancient Gezer by Charles Simon Clermont-Ganneau in 1871.
 R. A. Stewart Macalister excavated the site between 1902 and 1909 on behalf of the Palestine Exploration Fund.
 Twentyone quarterly dig reports were published in the Palestine Exploration Quarterly.
 Macalister recovered several artifacts and discovered several constructions and defenses.
 He also established Gezer's habitation strata, though due to poor stratigraphical methods, these were later found to be mostly incorrect (as well as many of his theories).
 In 1914 and 1921 Raymond-Charles Weill dug there, focusing mainly on the Bronze and Iron Age Tombs.
 Results were not published due the Weill's assistant Paule Zerlwer-Silberberg dying in a camp in occupied France and the excavation data was lost at that time.
-Surprisingly, the master thesis of that assistant, about the dig, was recently discovered and was published in 2012.Alan Rowe briefly visited the site in 1934.
+Surprisingly, the master thesis of that assistant, about the dig, was recently discovered and was published in 2012.
+Alan Rowe briefly visited the site in 1934.
 Between 1964 and 1974 G.E.
 Wright, William Dever and Joe Seger worked at Gezer on behalf of the Nelson Glueck School of Archaeology in the Hebrew Union College and Harvard University.
 Dever worked there again in 1984 and 1990, with the Andrews University.

-Latest excavations and surveys (2006-2017)
+Latest excavations and surveys (2006–2017)

 Excavations were renewed in June 2006 by a consortium of institutions under the direction of Steve Ortiz of the Southwestern Baptist Theological Seminary (SWBTS) and Sam Wolff of the Israel Antiquities Authority (IAA).
 The Tel Gezer Excavation and Publication Project is a multi-disciplinary field project investigating the Iron Age history of Gezer.
 The effort completed in 2017.

 The first season of the Gezer excavations concluded successfully and revealed some interesting details.
 Among other things is a discovery of a thick destruction layer may be dated to the destruction at the hands of the Egyptians, which some associate with the biblical episode from : "Pharaoh, the king of Egypt, had attacked and captured Gezer, killing the Canaanite population and burning it down.
 He gave the city to his daughter as a wedding gift when she married Solomon."

 In 2013, two separate archaeological survey-excavations were conducted at Tel Gezer, one by Tsvika Tsuk, Yohanan Hagai, and Daniel Warner, on behalf of the IAA, and the other led by a team of archaeologists from the SWBTS and Andrews University's Institute of Archaeology.